rohan-paul/rohan-paul.github.io/_posts/2018-04-29-3-sum-with-JavaScript.md

 E> If I see that the result (sum of Triplets i.e a + b + c) is more than zero, I can decrement from right-most elements to reach zero.

-And if the result is less than zero, I increment the b (middle element in the triplet) elements value to react zero.
+And if the result is less than zero, I increment the b's (middle element in the triplet) value to reach zero.
 Pictorially..

 <img src="/images/fulls/3-sum-inside-the-post-image-2.png">